2026 - Accomplishments: Health + Human Services Accomplishments

 The funding principles for the Capital Plan are used to make trade-offs between competing needs.
 They help San Francisco to keep our long-term perspective when it comes time to make choices about major projects and offer a consistent and logical framework for some of the City’s most difficult conversations.

 San Francisco strives for racial and social equity across our programs and investments.
-For capital, this means allocating resources towards expanding equitable access to quality housing, open space, transportation, health, and other public services for Black, Brown, indigenous, and people of color while improving outcomes for all groups experiencing marginalization, including based on gender, sexual orientation, ability, age, and more.
-In addition, capital planning supports departments in their respective racial equity plans that inform each department’s capital priorities.
+For capital, this means allocating resources towards expanding equitable access to quality housing, open space, transportation, health, and other public services for Black, Brown, Indigenous, and people of color while improving outcomes for all groups experiencing marginalization, including based on gender, sexual orientation, ability, age, and more.
 The 10-Year Capital Plan strives to fund projects that address racial and social disparities and promote equity in the services delivered by the City’s facilities and infrastructure.

 FUNDING PRINCIPLE 1: Addresses Legal or Regulatory Mandate